7 Aum Arivu (soundtrack): Development

-Harris Jayaraj was announced as the film's composer in May 2010, collaborating with Murugadoss for the second time after Ghajini (2005), and with Suriya for the Kaakha Kaakha (2003), Ghajini, Vaaranam Aayiram (2008), Ayan and Aadhavan (both 2009).
+Harris Jayaraj was announced as the film's composer in May 2010, collaborating with Murugadoss for the second time after Ghajini (2005), and with Suriya for the sixth time after Kaakha Kaakha (2003), Ghajini, Vaaranam Aayiram (2008), Ayan and Aadhavan (both 2009).
 Murugadoss and Jayaraj went to Singapore, the following month, to compose the songs for the film.
 Each tracks consisted of varied genres with some of the songs which were shot in Chennai, as well as in Thailand and Hong Kong.

 As Murugadoss wanted to hire Chinese lyricists to write a song in Mandarin Chinese, Karky mentioned to Jayaraj that he could write a Chinese song, as he had cleared basic levels of Chinese language when he pursued master's degree at the University of Queensland in 2003.
 Karky recalled that the situation Harris narrated to him—which is about a "wonder-struck Chinese girl describing a hero from India"— was interesting, and immediately penned few lines of the lyrics, which got checked by a Chinese teacher.
 The song was recorded by Chinese singer Hao Wang in May 2011, while Jayaraj used authentic Chinese instruments to evoke an "oriental flavour".

-In July 2011, Jayaraj tweeted that a rough cut from the song was accidentally leaked from the internet, though the producer denied such claims.
+In July 2011, it was reported that a rough cut of a song from 7 Aum Arivu was leaked onto the internet, but the producer Udhayanidhi Stalin denied such claims.
 The final mix of the score was completed by August 2011.

 Release

 In mid-2011, Sony Music India secured the film's audio rights for an undisclosed price.
-Initially, the film's audio launch was scheduled to be held on July 2011, coinciding the eve of Suriya's birthday.
-However, a representative of Sony Music denied that they did not want three audio releases happening in a fortnight, as both Mankatha and Velayudham had its music rights acquired by the label and would affect the sales of the film's audio.
+Initially, the film's audio launch was scheduled to be held in July 2011, coinciding the eve of Suriya's birthday.
+However, a representative of Sony Music denied that they did not want three audio releases happening in a fortnight, as both Mankatha and Velayudham had its music rights acquired by the label and would affect the sales of the respective albums.

 The audio launch was initially set to be held on 10 September 2011 in Malaysia.
 However, the event was held at the Chennai Trade Centre on 22 September 2011.
 Jai and Anjali, lead pair of Murugadoss' production Engeyum Eppodhum, hosted the event, which saw the attendance of the film crew along with Dhanush, Karthi, Jiiva, Jayam Ravi, Vishal and Ram Charan, and a live performance of the songs by Isha Sharvani, Lakshmi Rai and several international artists.
 Though initial reports said that Shah Rukh Khan would appear in the launch, this did not happen.
 According to a representative of the label, the audio CDs were sold out hours after the music hit the stores.